 In May 2021, the Company entered into exchange agreements with certain holders of the Convertible Senior Notes (the "first exchanging holders"), who agreed to exchange \$250.0 million in aggregate principal amount of the Convertible Senior Notes for cash and/or shares of the Company's Class C Common Stock, plus payment for accrued and unpaid interest (the "First Exchange").
 In connection with the First Exchange, the Company paid approximately \$300.0 million cash and issued approximately 11.1 million shares of the Company's Class C Common Stock to the first exchanging holders.
-In August 2021, the Company entered into additional exchange agreements with certain holders of the Convertible Senior Notes (the "second exchanging holders"), who agreed to exchange approximately \$169.1 million in aggregate principal amount of the Convertible Senior Notes (the "second exchanging holders"), who agreed to exchange approximately \$169.1 million in aggregate principal amount of the Convertible Senior Notes (the "second exchange holders"), who agreed to exchange approximately \$10.1 million shares of the Company's Class C Common Stock, plus payment for accrued an unpaid interest (the "Second Exchange" and, together with the First Exchange, the "Exchanges").
-In connection with the Second Exchange, the Company paid approximately \$207.0 million cash and issued approximately \$58.5 million for Fiscal 2021, which has been recorded within Other Income (Expense), net on the Company's Clossolidated Statements of Operations.
+In August 2021, the Company entered into additional exchange agreements with certain holders of the Convertible Senior Notes (the "second exchanging holders"), who agreed to exchange approximately \$169.1 million in aggregate principal amount of the Convertible Senior Notes for cash and/ or shares of the Company's Class C Common Stock, plus payment for accrued an unpaid interest (the "Second Exchange" and, together with the First Exchange, the "Exchanges").
+In connection with the Second Exchange, the Company paid approximately \$207.0 million cash and issued approximately 7.7 million shares of the Company's Class C Common Stock to the second exchanging holders.
+In connection with the Exchanges, the Company recognized a loss on debt extinguishment of approximately \$58.5 million for Fiscal 2021, which has been recorded within Other Income (Expense), net on the Company's Consolidated Statements of Operations.
 Following the Exchanges, approximately \$80.9 million aggregate principal amount of the Convertible Senior Notes remain outstanding.